Berrylands: Nature reserves

-Raeburn open Space
+Raeburn open space

-In 2017 The Environment Trust acquired a grant for £168,000 from Thames Water, to support a three-year community project enhancing the river habitat, creating wetland habitat, and improving the undermanaged woodland.
+In 2017 the Environment Trust acquired a grant for £168,000 from Thames Water, to support a three-year community project enhancing the river habitat, creating wetland habitat, and improving the undermanaged woodland.
 In July 2018 a footbridge was opened to create a nature trail into previously inaccessible corners of the nature reserve.
-The Small River running through the nature reserves had some changes done to it, there were blocks of dirt placed in corners of the river to make it meander more and the weirs were removed.
-This was done to allow the fish within the river further down stream to be able to freely swim across the whole river.
+The Small River running through the nature reserves had some changes done to it; blocks of dirt were placed in corners of the river to make it meander more, and the weirs were removed.
+This was done to allow fish further downstream to freely swim across the whole river.

-The nature reserve had existed prior to 2017 but it was just a small park, with the river and some trees.
-Additionally there were some pathways on either side of the river bank but the only bridge was at the edge of the nature reserve at Stirling Walk.
-Also the Berrylands Scout Camp was situated at the edge of the nature reserve by the bridge and the scouts often used the field in that nature reserve for games.
-Adjacent to Raeburn open space was Berrylands Park, the former site of the Surbiton Lagoon.
+The nature reserve had existed prior to 2017, but it was just a small park with the river and some trees.
+There were some pathways on either side of the riverbank, but the only bridge was at the edge of the nature reserve at Stirling Walk.
+The Berrylands Scout Camp was situated at the edge of the nature reserve by the bridge, and the scouts often used the field in that nature reserve for games.
+Adjacent to the Raeburn open space was Berrylands Park, the former site of the Surbiton Lagoon.

 Rose Walk Nature Reserve

-There's another small Nature reserve just south of the railway line at the corner of Raeburn Avenue and Surbiton Hill Park called Rose Walk Nature Reserve.
-It had no large investment and is more of just a small green area where people can walk their dogs and be around nature.
-It's only fault being it's directly south of the South Western Main line which generates a lot of noise.
+There is another small nature reserve just south of the railway line at the corner of Raeburn Avenue and Surbiton Hill Park called Rose Walk Nature Reserve.
+It has had no large investment and is more of just a small green area where people can walk their dogs and be around nature.
+However, it is directly south of the South Western Main Line, which generates a lot of noise.

 Education

-There are a two main schools in Berrylands, these being Christ Church Primary School and Grand Avenue Primary School.
-Grand Avenue according to official boundaries is within Tolworth however is widely recognised alongside all the housing around it to be a part of Berrylands and most students of the school reside there.
+There are two main schools in Berrylands, Christ Church Primary School and Grand Avenue Primary School.
+Grand Avenue, according to official boundaries, is within Tolworth, but is widely recognised alongside all the housing around it to be a part of Berrylands.
+Most students of the school reside there.

 Sport

-The Surbiton Racket and Fitness club on Berrylands was established in 1881 - the Club was founded and was known as the Berrylands Lawn Tennis Club.
+The Surbiton Racket and Fitness club on Berrylands was established in 1881.
+It was founded and was known as the Berrylands Lawn Tennis Club.
 There were 200 members and 11 grass courts.
-Directly Adjacent to the Grass courts are a variety of clay courts often used by Christ Church Primary School directly south of it.
-Also on the other side of the grass courts there's a building which contains various squash courts which are also used occasionally by the nearby school.
-In Grand Avenue Primary school there's a swimming pool which on top of serving both schools in Berrylands, also does private lessons.
+Adjacent to the grass courts are a variety of clay courts often used by Christ Church Primary School, which is south of it.
+A building on the other side of the grass courts contains various squash courts which are also used occasionally by the nearby school.
+Grand Avenue Primary school has a swimming pool which serves both schools in Berrylands and also offers private lessons.